vxrnxk/nodejs-applications/README.md

 # nodejs-applications
-Some examples of Python applications
+Some examples of Node.js applications